-Enter a crowd of MORISCOS, and MUSICIANS, followed by DON FERNANDO VÁLOR and DOÑA ISABEL TUZANÍ at the pleasant foot 1295 of this crownèd peak.
+Enter a crowd of MORISCOS, and MUSICIANS, followed by FERNANDO and ISABEL

-D. FERNANDO My beautiful wife, sit and rest

-See, the spring has convened

-a court of flowers.

-They elect the rose as their queen,

-among all the colors 1300

-of this most beautiful republic.

-Now sing, so that music

-might vanquish your melancholy.

-DOÑA ISABEL Oh, brave Abenhumeya,34 1305
+FERNANDO My beautiful wife, sit and rest at the pleasant foot of this crownèd peak.
+See, the spring has convened a court of flowers.
+They elect the rose as their queen, among all the colors of this most beautiful republic.
+Now sing, so that music might vanquish your melancholy.
+1295 1300 ISABEL Oh, brave Abenhumeya, 34 may your noble spirit be crowned by not only the sturdy oak of the Alpujarra, 1305 but also the sacred laurel -so disdainful of Apollo- 35 when the Spaniards lament their cruel captivity.
+My melancholy is not 1310 out of scorn for the blessings of this love, this great fortune, but rather my foreboding about a fickle fate.
+No sooner does Fortune favor us 1315